pharringtonp19/pharringtonp19.github.io/content/research/index.md

 **[Regularizing the Forward Pass (RFP)](https://www.overleaf.com/project/62925289505fc3e8f64a0674)**\
 <div style="padding-left: 30px;">
-In line with the thinking that "nonparametric identitifcation + parameteric estimation -> causal flavor" (as mostly prominently advocated for in Mostly Harmless Econometrics), we build upon our work in (<a href="https://www.overleaf.com/project/62d813cdbcfea4e31284e1de">GAC</a>) by introducing a model that that generalizes OLS, flexible accounts for clustering effects and is inherently compositional.
-Based upon recent developments in deep learning (i.e Neural ODEs and MAML), our model provides an attractive alternative to the classical approach (i.e linear model + cluster standard errors).
+In line with the thinking that "nonparametric identitifcation + parameteric estimation -> causal flavor" (as mostly prominently advocated for in Mostly Harmless Econometrics), we build upon our work in (<a href="https://www.overleaf.com/project/62d813cdbcfea4e31284e1de">GAC</a>) by introducing a model that that generalizes OLS, flexibly accounts for clustering effects and is inherently compositional (even when accounting for the regularization!).
+Based upon recent developments in deep learning (i.e <a href="https://arxiv.org/abs/2202.02435">Neural ODEs</a> and <a href="https://arxiv.org/abs/1703.03400">MAML</a>), our model provides an attractive alternative to the classical approach (i.e linear model + cluster standard errors).
 </div>

 **[Generalizing Across Clusters](https://www.overleaf.com/project/62d813cdbcfea4e31284e1de)**\
 <div style="padding-left: 30px;">
 Observational data is messy.
-To account for this, econometric methods should be well targeted (i.e. address a specific issue) and composable (i.e. the components fit togther).
-Building upon prominent work in the meta-learning community, we introduce a relatively simple, model agnostic approach which accounts for the clustered nature of one's data.
-Specifically, we introduce a gradient correction that favors early stopping at the cluster level.
+To account for this, econometric methods should be well-targeted (i.e. address a specific issue) and composable (i.e. the components fit togther).
+With this aim in mind, we show that a regularized version of <a href="https://arxiv.org/abs/1703.03400">MAML</a> is a simple and general method for adapting estimators to clustered data.
+Conceputally, the approach can be understood as a gradient correction that favors early stopping at the cluster level.
 </div>